cedlemo/ctypes-stubs-generation-notes/README.md

 ### 2 a Introduction
 In this example I will describe how to use the Ctypes Stubs module to bind C enums with `Cstubs.Types.TYPE.enum`.
-The enum used come from the `gobject-introspection` library and is called `GITypeInfo`.
+The enum used comes from the `gobject-introspection` library and is called `GITypeInfo`.
 Here is it's declaration:

 ```c